soenug/BFSE-SSSP/README.md

 SSSP solution using a new BFS strategy called BFS "expansion" or "step-expansion"

+# Time Complexity
+The algorithm runs in O(V + E*W) where W is the maximum edge weight in the graph.

+# Effectiveness
+The algorithm should be effective on any Directed Acyclic Graph.
+The algorithm is an improvement over naïve BFS SSSP.
+BFS SSSP will always produce correct output for any DAG if and only if edge weight is constant across all edges.
+BFS Step-Expansion SSSP corrects this.
+Therefore, BFSE is effective for any positive weighted DAG.
+I haven't tested negative edge weights.

 # Algorithm
-The algorithm introduces two new properties to store: factor and step.
-In order to use step-expansion, a graph must store step for each edge.
-Factor can be stored or calculated at each use of step-expansion without negatively affecting performance.
+The algorithm introduces two new properties: factor and step.
+In order to use step-expansion, a graph must track step for each edge.
+The algorithm can be optimized a bit by storing these values instead of finding them each time BFSE is called.

  * Factor: the minimum edge weight found in the graph
  * Step: A represenation of incremental traversal of a single edge